freddiev4/crispy-palm-tree/module-1/README.md

 This can often one of the more difficult parts of using git, especially as the number of files and number of changes increases, but also being able to undo a set of changes can be one of the biggest benefits.

-Continuing... open up `colors.txt` and type in a color you like.
+Continuing... open up `colors.txt` with your favorite text editor / IDE and type in a color you like.
 Save the file.
 We’re going to see what we changed:

 ```console
 $ git diff